Bat’s View has been moved to a new hosting platform, so this is a test message to make sure everything is working as it should.

 I’m tired of having to walk through other people’s mess.
-I say we should demand better facilities.
+I say we should demand better facilities

 What about the fact that you touch the tap with dirty hands and then turn it off with clean ones?
 There is far more chance of picking up bacterial infection from turning off the tap than there is by touching the top of a hand wash dispenser pump!
 Proper hospital procedure is to turn the tap on, then dispense the hand wash, wash & rinse your hands, then dry them with a paper towel and then use a paper towel to turn off the tap.
 Therefore, the “no-touch” dispenser is a useless piece of equipment with no worthwhile purpose.

 When I was growing up we were exposed to all sorts of germs and bacteria (we had our own chicken pen and I used to go in there barefoot to collect the eggs!!
 Heaven forbid if I had a cut on one of my feet when I was tromping around in the chicken shit & mud in the chook pen!) yet here I am today, hale & hearty.
 My opinion is that we need exposure to a certain amount of germs and bacteria to give our immune system the strength to cope with potential invasions.
 Indeed, as a youngster it was considered “tough” to gain wounds and the subsequent scars as evidence of our ability to fight off infections!
 Man up Australia, grow some balls!

-Nice try to Dettol, but I don’t like the inference that I’m too stupid to know better and that I will be won over by your slick advertising.
-But I don’t think I’m that stupid…
+Clearly, this is just a marketing ploy to try to convince us to buy another product that we don’t really need.
+Nice try Dettol, but I don’t like the inference that I’m too stupid to know better and that I will be won over by your slick advertising.

 I’m grateful to my previous benefactors that gave me free web hosting for my blog.
 However, despite their express permission that I would be free to comment as I saw fit without any interference from them, I always felt the obligation to avoid posting anything that could be considered detrimental to them.
-So, I grew up & moved into my own home.
+So, I grew up and moved into my own home.